-Harvelles Santa Monica is the ultimate musical anachronism - a place that thrives just off the trendy 3rd Street Promenade while still primarily featuring live jazz and blues, whose heyday coincides roughly with the club's 1931 opening.
+Harvelles Santa Monica is the ultimate musical anachronism.
+This place thrives just off the trendy 3rd Street Promenade while still presenting blues, jazz, R&B, hip-hop, spoken word, burlesque, and more since 1931.

 Sure, the red leather banquette has been replaced - it shines like new and has uber comfortable padding on the seats.

 Harvelle's today looks very much like the speakeasy it was in 1931.
 And that, in a nutshell, is why Harvelle's is practically revered around these parts and has packed crowds night after night - including weeknights.

 This dark, sexy room is the perfect spot for dancing and sipping cocktails while listening to the best local, national, and international musical acts, a majority of which have their roots in jazz and the blues.

 Guests gather around the same candle-lit tables, although now they can enjoy craft cocktails from the bar or edibles from the kitchen - such as brandy pulled-pork and brie sandwiches with caramelized onions and roasted tomato and garlic flatbread - while listening to the best live music around.

 Harvelle's is located at 1432 4th Street, Santa Monica; (310) 395-1676.
 Get more Harvelle's details here.
 More on live music venues and Santa Monica nightclubs here.